José Armando Castillo: Career in Baseball

 In 1973, El Mago participated as baseball pitcher in the first Central American and Caribbean Games of Second Cities in Ponce, Puerto Rico.
 In the same year, he also participated as pitcher in the XXI World Games for Amateur Baseball in Havana, Cuba.

-In 1974, Castillo was part of the National Team that represented the Dominican Republic in Guatemala, in an amateur tournament sponsored by the Federación Mundial de Béisbol Amateur, FEMBA, (World Federation of Amateur Baseball).
+In 1974, Castillo was part of the national team that represented the Dominican Republic in Guatemala, in an amateur tournament sponsored by the Federación Mundial de Béisbol Amateur, or FEMBA (World Amateur Baseball Federation).
 Santiago province was the one representing the country in those games.

 Career in Softball

 In 1977, José Armando participated in the first tournament of Renacimiento Internacional del Sóftbol Molinete (Renaissance Fastpitch Softball Tournament), celebrated in the Dominican Republic, with the local teams Manicero, Toshiba, and Casino, a team from Puerto Rico and a team from Curaçao.
 Casino team where Castillo played was the winner of the tournament.

 El Mago was pitcher for the National Fastpitch Softball Team of the Dominican Republic, participating in: